 The second theory thought to be responsible for PAP is an excitation of several neurological mechanisms following a conditioning exercise.
 There are several neural responses suggested to experience a state of excitation following a conditioning exercise, such as H-reflex potentiation, an increase in motor unit synchronisation, desensitisation of alpha motor neuron input, and a decrease in the reciprocal inhibition of the antagonistic muscles (34).
 However, H-reflex potentiation appears to be the most dominant neural mechanism found within the research (35, 36, 10).
 The H-reflex is an electromyographic (EMG) measurement of the level of excitability of a muscle.
 Quite simply, higher H-reflexes are associated with higher excitability.

 The H-reflex is the result of an afferent neural volley in response to single-pulse sub-maximal stimulation of the relevant nerve bundle.
-With sufficient recovery PAP increases H-reflex amplitude, this is thought to be due to increased recruitment of high-order motor neurons at the spinal cord (10).
-An increased recruitment of high-order motor neurons would therefore lead to a faster and more forceful muscle contraction, resulting in an improved performance.
+With sufficient recovery, PAP increases H-reflex amplitude; this is thought to be due to increased recruitment of high-order motor neurons at the spinal cord (10).
+An increased recruitment of high-order motor neurons would, therefore, lead to a faster and more forceful muscle contraction, resulting in improved performance.